The ultimate guide to bitcoin-backed Loans

 • Does the insurance provided by a third-party custodian cover any hacks or internal comprises which may occur on the side of a lending counterparty?

 These questions are extremely important to ask and are usually not covered adequately by insurance.
-A new currency like bitcoin comes with an entirely new security paradigm that can’t be duplicated using the same tools from the existing system, which is why Unchained Capital believes that private key ownership is the safest way to offer financial services.
+A new asset like bitcoin comes with an entirely new security paradigm that can’t be duplicated using the same tools from the existing system, which is why Unchained believes that private key ownership is the safest way to offer financial services.

 Origination fees